-Estimated Total Value of Contract Procedure / Tender Requirement A1 £10,000 or less Obtain single verbal or written quotation, or use suitable framework agreement or DPS in accordance with the framework/DPS terms and CPR 11 or 12 A2 £25,000 or less Works contracts ONLY The Service Lead concerned may agree contractual terms with any person that they consider competent for the relevant purpose, subject to achieving Best Value and Social Value.
-Under £25,000 concession and light touch contracts ONLY are exempt Values are ex VAT.
-For concession and light touch contracts contact the Procurement team B1 B2 Over £10,000 but not more than £100,000 Supplies and Services contracts ONLY Over £25,000 but not more than £250,000 The Service Lead concerned shall: determine the evaluation criteria and model (based on either price or most economically advantageous tender) and obtain any necessary approval prior to inviting quotations in accordance with CPR29;
+Estimated Total Value of Contract Procedure / Tender Requirement A1 £10,000 or less Goods and Services For A1 procurements, obtain a single written quotation, or use a suitable framework agreement or DPS in accordance with its terms and CPR 14 or 15 A2 £25,000 or less Works contracts ONLY For A2 procurements, the Service Lead concerned may agree contractual terms with any person that they consider competent for the relevant purpose, subject to achieving best value, environmental and social value. £25,000 or less Concession and light touch contracts ONLY Values are ex VAT.
+For concession and light touch contracts contact the Procurement team B1 Over £10,000 but not more than £100,000 For B1 and B2 procurements, the Service Lead concerned shall: determine the evaluation criteria and model (based on either price or most